What Treats Can I Give My 8 Week Old Puppy? [Pet Food Explained]

 What Are Good Treats For 8-Week-Old Puppies?

 It is essential to be aware of what your 8-week-old puppy needs so that you can prepare the right food, toys, or activities.
 For example, your new arrival must transition from milk and food to solid foods.
 You will have to introduce them slowly and ensure they get enough nutrients.
-You should also avoid giving them too many calories as their diet has not yet stabilized.
+Also, you should avoid giving them too many calories as their diet has not yet stabilized.

-It is also essential to ensure that your puppy’s paws are protected.
+You must also ensure to protect your puppy’s paws.
 Avoid walking them on hard surfaces or slippery areas as they will be more prone to falling and injuring themselves.
 A good pair of shoes should do the trick.

 If you are a new puppy parent, you will want to ensure they have their bedding so they can settle down at night.
 Be careful of older dogs that may see your puppies as competition.